 Eating a healthier diet, reducing cholesterol, increasing physical activity, meeting a treatment milestone – whatever a member’s health goal involves, care managers can make them more attainable by identifying obstacles and helping patients navigate them.
 Here are some other examples:

 Sticking to a healthy nutrition plan: Does the patient live far from a well-stocked supermarket?
 (Or lack the transportation to get there?)
-Connect them with a food pantry or grocery delivery services available in the community to help resolve access issues.
+Connect them with a food pantry or grocery delivery services available in the community.

 Improving medication adherence: Could the patient benefit from a better understanding of how to self-administer medications?
 Send resources (e.g., how-to videos) or schedule a one-on-one for coaching.
 Is picking up their prescription a barrier?
 Help arrange for prescription delivery.